Consider this: awareness is the only expression of Totality that reflects its own existence.

 Trust me: it does exist and you’ll know it when you have it.
 Which is what we’re going to set out to do now.

 Woah-hoh!
-There we go: the advaitists are tying their panties in knots muttering to themselves, "What's this talk about doing?
-There's nothing you can do!
-There are no practices that lead to clarity!
-Blah blah blah blah blah."
+There we go: the advaitists are tying their underwear in knots muttering to themselves, “What’s this talk about doing?
+There’s nothing you can do!
+There are no practices that lead to Clarity!
+Blah blah blah blah blah.”

 Sorry folks, us yogis and practical realizationists will disagree.
 Look, it’s just a matter of “your mileage may vary”.
 That’s all it is.
 If no practice works for you, great!
 If practice works for you, great!

-Let's just do or be whatever we feel we need to do or be to ripen into clarity.
-Or don't do anything and tell everyone else not to do anything, if that keeps your panties knot-free.
+Let’s just do or be whatever we feel we need to do or be to ripen into Clarity.
+Or don’t do anything and tell everyone else not to do anything, if that keeps your underwear knot-free.
 Whatever.
-It doesn't matter.
+It doesn’t matter.
 Let it be.

 Just let it be.
 And let everyone else be too.

 So, getting back to what us practical realizationists are going to attempt to do (while letting the advaitists wander off muttering to themselves and each other):

 1) Hold the notion in your mind as often as possible during the day of the fact that your awareness is Totality reflecting its own existence.
 Obviously this is just an intellectual understanding at this point.
 But with time and under the right conditions (which the other two practices should help to foster) that intellectual understanding can ripen into direct experience, into Clarity.